 An astounding love for canines-

-Here is a duo that truly setting an example with more than just talk.
+Here is a duo that is truly setting an example with more than just talk.
 Keeping the owner’s love for their dogs in mind, the main suite leads to ‘Puppy Park,’ a garden area for their two dogs, Scout and Brio.
 “The dogs have their own ‘yard,’ all materials on board are pet-friendly, and all access points, such as the gates, scuppers and door sensors, are ‘puppy proofed,'” commented Berwind and Clark.
 “As animal rights activists, we used no animal-based materials — no fur, no hide, no bone, etc. — on board.”

 Who is James Berwind?

 The Berwind name is mainly associated with the Berwind Corporation, founded in 1886, leading the coal mine industry.
-However, James Berwind is a name that crops in various fields like business, yachting, and philanthropy.
+However, James Berwind is a name that crops up in various fields like business, yachting, and philanthropy.
 The animal-lover operates at the confluence of animal welfare, business, and social impact at the multinational, multi-sector Berwind Group of Companies.
 Berwind and his siblings endeavor to improve the world by establishing Spring Point Partners, a social impact organization that invests in transformative leaders, networks, and solutions that foster community change.